BossGamingTY/BossMod/README.md

 Content in latest version of the mod:

--Alexandrite Building Blocks
+- Alexandrite Building Blocks

--Alexandrite armour (and horse armour)
+- Alexandrite armour (and horse armour)

--Alexandrite tools (Normal tools and customs like the upgraded bow and the hammer that can mine 3x3)
+- Alexandrite tools (Normal tools and customs like the upgraded bow and the hammer that can mine 3x3)

--Advance magic block (END_STONE -> END_STONE_BRICKS)
+- Advance magic block (END_STONE -> END_STONE_BRICKS)

--Advance item called a chisel which can do most of what the magic block can do
+- Advance item called a chisel which can do most of what the magic block can do

--Custom Ores (Stone, deepslate, netherack and endstone versions)
+- Custom Ores (Stone, deepslate, netherack and endstone versions)

--Custom Trim (can use alexandrite for trim material)
+- Custom Trim (can use alexandrite for trim material)

--3 Paintings
+- 3 Paintings

--More Advancements
+- More Advancements

--2 enchantments
+- 2 enchantments

--Music disk
+- Music disk

--Custom Foods
+- Custom Foods

--Custom Fuel
+- Custom Fuel

--Alexandrite Lamp
+- Alexandrite Lamp

 Serie I am following: https://www.youtube.com/playlist?list=PLKGarocXCE1GspJBXQEGuhazihZCSSLmK